-We will continue to strive for excellence, as was evidenced when the Parish Council were the runner-up in the National Association of Local Councils Star Council awards, coming second place from 9,700 Parish, Town and Community Councils across England.
-As an Exemplar Council we wish to make sure that we fully represent you through the life of this Plan and beyond.
+We will continue to strive for excellence as was evidenced when the Parish Council were the runner-up in the National Association of Local Councils Star Council awards, coming second that's second place from 9,700 Parish, Town and Community Councils across England.
+As an Exemplar Council we wish to make sure that we fully represent you through the life of this plan and beyond.